fbpx

 1. Identify the ego

-The word ego is the Latin translation for ‘I.’ Egoism, on the other hand, is the motive to act in one’s self-interest.
+The word ego is the Latin translation of ‘I.’ Egoism, on the other hand, is the motive to act in one’s self-interest.
 Someone who is behaving egoistically is simply pursuing his or her own goals, as we all do.
 In itself, the ego is beautiful because it pushes you to go after your dreams and protect your energy.
 However, many of our negative emotions come from ego, including emotional attachment.
 A study published in the Asian Journal of Social Psychology found that high ego development was associated with attachment security.

 To identify your ego, you need to reach your higher self.
 This is generally done through some forms of meditation, particularly mindfulness.
 It allows you to observe yourself “silently”.
-You can watch what unfolds and arises from within you, and recognized the “ego” part of it.
+You can watch what unfolds and arises from within you and recognise the “ego” part of it.
 Identifying the ego makes you see that it is only part of a bigger and universal self.
 We are then liberated from our fear and insecurity created by our emotional attachment.

 Book Review: Ego Is The Enemy By Ryan Holiday